voltdatalab/science-monitor-site/methodology.md

 main_img: '{{ site.baseurl }}/img/header_red.jpeg'
 ---

+_You can get the core code for the application [in this link](https://github.com/voltdatalab/science-pulse-public).
+With time, we will make more elements available._

 ### PROFILE COLLECTION
 All the profiles of scientists, experts, physicians, organisations and scientific initiatives were compiled by Pulse's development team through a number of methods, and where based on the biographies displayed in their profiles at the time of collection.